danjeltahko/spotify-tmux/README.md

 2. Press prefix + <kbd>I</kbd> to install the plugin.

 ## Usage

-Once installed, you can use the key binding to control Spotify.
-By default, the key binding is set to prefix + <kbd>S</kbd>.
+Once installed, you can use the key bindings to control Spotify.
+By default, the Spotify prefix is set to prefix + <kbd>S</kbd>.

 Press the Spotify prefix followed by the configured keybinding: